Vavarooks/Practice-Website2/README.md

     - colors-1.css ~ *obvioulsy for font and color changes, also some size fixing*

 - Lastly I added in my own placeholder photos for where real images made by the artist could be placed.

+## One day this will be a real site but today is not that day.